-According to the GACC Decree 248, seafood products are one of the 18 categories of products whose overseas producers must register with GACC through the competent authorities of their countries/regions.
+According to the GACC Decree 248, seafood product overseas facilities must register with GACC through the competent authorities of their countries/regions.
 Registration lists are available on the GACC website.
 See Section VI for additional information.

 The Import and Export Food Safety Bureau of GACC maintains a List of Seafood Species Approved for Exports to China by Country/Region (link in Chinese).
 For seafood species that are to be exported to China for the first time, exporters are advised to contact the Seafood Inspection Program Office of U.S. National Oceanic and Atmospheric Administration (NOAA) for the submission of a market access request to GACC.